whelanh/myKinoiteNightly/README.md

 For those interested in the Cosmic desktop as an alternative login option, I've also added ryanbex/cosmic-epoch COPR repo and `cosmic-desktop` to the installed package list.

-Also, if interested in Nix, I've copied instructions on how to install Nix from https://github.com/DXC-0/Nix-Dotfiles.
+Also, if interested in Nix, automated ujust commands are available to simplify the installation process.

 ### Additional available ujust commands